GLOBAL MARKETS-World stocks rally as Treasury yields tumble

 Russia and Ukraine risk gauges have been risinghttps://tmsnrt.rs/3dhph5F

-(Reporting by Herbert Lash, additional reporting by Swati Pandey in Sydney; Editing by Nick Macfie, Kirsten Donovan)
+(Reporting by Herbert Lash, additional reporting by Swati Pandey in Sydney; Editing by Kirsten Donovan and Nick Zieminski)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))